 Technology companies can add to these efforts by focusing on “explainable artificial intelligence (AI),” which can boost public trust in connected systems by helping people understand:

-With decades of experience and core technologies in the automotive industry, Hitachi is deeply engaged in the development of technologies that are driving the multimodal explosion.
+With decades of experience and core technologies in the automotive industry, Hitachi is deeply engaged in the development of smart mobility technologies that are driving the multimodal explosion.
 For example, Hitachi has developed or co-developed in-vehicle weather intelligence, environmentally friendly engine management systems, and stereo cameras for improved automatic emergency braking at intersections.
 Directly addressing the issue of public trust, Hitachi has developed both a next-generation smart navigation solution to enhance localization and a high-precision trajectory tracking technology to improve the safety of AVs on public roads.
 Many organizations have joined the effort to mass-deploy connected technologies, including AVs, and win consumer confidence.
 But it’s not yet a fully coordinated effort.
 There is opportunity for governments and governmental agencies to join in with legislation that regulates data privacy, security and safety to put everyone on the same page and help consumers develop trust in this technology.
-At Hitachi, we’ll continue to champion these types of joint efforts while developing the innovative technology that can make multimodal transportation mainstream.
+At Hitachi, we’ll continue to champion these types of joint efforts while developing the innovative technology that can make multimodal or futuristic transportation mainstream.
 By leveraging groundbreaking innovation, together we can evolve a reliable, safe and dependable system ― one that the public understands and trusts.
-When we do, the future of mobility will be wide open.
+When we do, the future of smart mobility will be wide open.
 Learn more about how Hitachi is powering good in multimodal transportation.

 Vice President, R&D at Hitachi America, Ltd.